 We generate our revenue from the sale of licensed software, maintenance, software-as-a-service, hardware and services.
-Our Systems Infrastructure and platforms support the delivery of both personalized comprehensive sequencing and molecular analysis and the implementation of value-based care models across the healthcare continuum.
+Our systems infrastructure and platforms support the delivery of both personalized comprehensive sequencing and molecular analysis and the implementation of value-based care models across the healthcare continuum.
 We generate revenue from the following sources:

-Software, middleware and hardware -Software, middleware and hardware revenue is generated from the sale of NantOS and NantOS apps software on either a perpetual or term license basis, and the sale of our hardware.
+Software, middleware and hardware - Software, middleware and hardware revenue is generated from the sale of NantOS and NantOS apps software on either a perpetual or term license basis, and the sale of our hardware.
 The software is installed on the client's site or the client's designated vendor's site and is not hosted by us or by a vendor contracted by us.
 We also generate revenue from the resale of third-party software and hardware to our clients.
 Our software and hardware solutions sold include components of our NantOS, including FusionFX, cOS, DeviceConX and HBox.

-Software-as-a-service -Software-as-a-service, or SaaS, revenue is generated from our clients' access to and usage of our hosted software solutions on a subscription basis for a specified contract term, which is typically annually.
+Software-as-a-service - Software-as-a-service, or SaaS, revenue is generated from our clients' access to and usage of our hosted software solutions on a subscription basis for a specified contract term, which is typically annually.
 In our SaaS arrangements, the client cannot take possession of the software during the term of the contract and generally only has the right to access and use the software and receive any software upgrades published during the subscription period.
 Solutions sold under a SaaS model include our eviti platform solutions, NantOS and NantOS apps.
-SaaS revenue may include hosting of our software solutions on behalf of the client.